jwood000/RcppAlgos/README.md

 ### Sampling

 We can also produce random samples of combinations/permutations with `comboSample` and `permuteSample`.
 This is really useful when we need a reproducible set of random combinations/permutations.
 Many of the traditional ways of doing this involved relying on heavy use of `sample` and hoping that we don't generate duplicate results.
-Both functions have a similar interface to their respective `General` functions.
+Both functions have a similar interface to their respective `General` functions (i.e. `combo/permuteGeneral`).
 Observe:

 ``` r
 comboSample(10, 8, TRUE, n = 5, seed = 84)